Ralph Izzo: Biography

-Growing up during the 1973 Oil Embargo made Izzo interested in fusion energy research because fusion energy was viewed to be the path to steer away from petroleum and fossil based fuels.
-He then chose to attend Columbia University that a small fusion reactor with a potential for commercialization.
-He subsequently received his Bachelor of Science (1978) and Master of Science in mechanical engineering (1979) and his doctorate in applied physics (1981), all from Columbia University School of Engineering.
-At Columbia, he was a pitcher for the school's varsity baseball team.
+The 1973 oil embargo influenced Izzo’s interest in fusion energy, which was seen as a way to reduce reliance on fossil fuels.
+He chose to attend Columbia University, which had a small fusion reactor with commercial potential.
+Izzo earned a Bachelor of Science in 1978, a Master of Science in mechanical engineering in 1979, and a doctorate in applied physics in 1981, all from Columbia University’s School of Engineering.
+While at Columbia, he also pitched for the varsity baseball team.

 After receiving his PhD, Izzo began his career by joining the Princeton Plasma Physics Laboratory as a research scientist and worked there from 1981 to 1986.
 He then worked for Senator Bill Bradley as an American Physical Society Congressional Science Fellow to help shape public policy to secure funding for fusion labs.
 He also worked for Senator Thomas Kean for four years as a senior science policy advisor and was involved in the construction of the Hope Creek Nuclear Generating Station.

 In 1992, he joined the Public Service Enterprise Group (PSEG) as vice president before being promoted to president and chief operating officer of Public Service Electric and Gas Company (PSE&G), an operating subsidiary of PSEG.
 He received an MBA from Rutgers University, with a concentration in finance, in 2002.
 He was named president and chief operating officer of the company and was named to the company's board of directors in 2006.
 In 2007, Izzo was appointed Chairman, and CEO of PSEG.

 In June 2010, he was elected chair of Rutgers University's board of governors.
 In 2011, he was the class day speaker for Fu Foundation School of Engineering and Applied Science at Columbia University.

 He has a been a member of the Fusion Energy Sciences Advisory Committee of the United States Department of Energy.
 From 2013 to 2016, he was a director of Williams Companies.
 He was also a director, and former chair of the New Jersey Chamber of Commerce, a director of Nuclear Electric Insurance Limited, Edison Electric Institute, and New Jersey Performing Arts Center.
 In August 2020, he was named a director of BNY Mellon.